Update Your Device | Replace Obsolete Apps

 You also need to protect your mobile devices.
 Most security software vendors support these in some fashion.

+Security software must be constantly updated to deal with emerging threats.
 The time from the discovery of a vulnerability to when it is exploited is now less than a day.
 Zero-day exploits are usable immediately (zero days until exploitable) and affect even obsolete products that no longer receive updates.

 Learn more about security software….